Ardmore City Schools

 Ardmore City Schools is a public school district in the United States serving parts of Ardmore, Oklahoma.
-The school district has a total enrollment of 3,081 as of the 2009–2010 school year.
 The district covers 26.42 square miles of land.

-In 2013 the district held a meeting to promote a $31 million school bond proposal.
-The proposal calls for the construction of a new campus for Lincoln Elementary School, additional classrooms for two elementary schools, and a new roof for the middle school.
+In 2013, the district held a meeting to promote a $31 million school bond proposal.
+The proposal called for the construction of a new campus for Lincoln Elementary School, additional classrooms for two elementary schools, and a new roof for the middle school.

 Schools

-As of 2013 some of the school campuses were built in the late 1900s.
+As of 2013, some of the school campuses were built in the late 1900s.
 Sonny Bates, the superintendent, said that year that some school roofs were leaky.

-In 2010 the district closed Franklin Elementary School.
+In 2010, the district closed Franklin Elementary School.